shimanauskas/sandrasforth/README.md

 Terminate input with a semicolon to get it interpreted.

-Error reporting:
-* A word followed by a question mark means it is not found in the vocabulary and not a literal.
+A word followed by a question mark will be displayed if it is not found in the vocabulary and not a valid number.